-"Queen Victoria was met by the 3rd Duke driving his own engine, dressed in 'a curious get up'" In the Victorian wing, rooms that had served as boys' dormitories when the castle was a public school in the 1960s had been appropriated for extra storage: one housed stacks of gilt picture frames; another, paintings, including a portrait of Millicent, the Duchess of Sutherland's pet dog, with a box containing sugar moulds and other lead objects whose purpose has long been forgotten.
+"Queen Victoria was met by the 3rd Duke driving his own engine, dressed in 'a curious get up" In the Victorian wing, rooms that had served as boys' dormitories when the castle was a public school in the 1960s had been appropriated for extra storage: one housed stacks of gilt picture frames; another, paintings, including a portrait of Millicent, the Duchess of Sutherland's pet dog, with a box containing sugar moulds and other lead objects whose purpose has long been forgotten.
 In the cellars, where huge pipes carry water from the river to combat fire, one room had shelves lined with green baize that was piled high with silver; another had luggage.
 There was also a room filled with Scottish arms and armour, including a pair of Scottish 18th century flintlock belt pistols made by Alexander Campbell of Doune - and one with a large collection of tartan ware.
 Most thrilling of all was the discovery of several rooms that even the castle manager had never entered.
 There, among the cobwebs, a row of marble and plaster busts on display in the castle peered through the darkness, among them Queen Victoria.
-Dunrobin's lavish remodelling in the 1840s, to a design based on the Château de Chenonceau, trumpeted the fantastic wealth of the Leveson-Gowers, whose territorial empire combined virtually the entire county of
+Dunrobin's lavish remodelling in the 1840s, to a design based on the Château de Chenonceau, trumpeted the fantastic wealth of the Leveson-Gowers, whose territorial empire combined virtually the entire county of DUNROBIN ATTIC SALE

-Opposite left Duchess Harriet, wife of the 2nd Duke of Sutherland, by Franz Winterhalter Left
+Opposite far left 2nd Duke of Sutherland, the creator of Dunrobin, a ducal palace in the wilds Opposite left Duchess Harriet, wife of the 2nd Duke of Sutherland, by Franz Winterhalter Left 1st Duke of Sutherland, 'the Leviathan of Wealth' Left & below Treasures in Bonhams' Attic Sale

-1st Duke

-of Sutherland, 'the

-Leviathan of Wealth'

-Left & below Treasures in Bonhams' Attic Sale